10 Strong Ways To Make Any Narcissist Respect You

 6. Be clear about what you want from them.

-So, when you compliment them, do not expect that they will return your good comments.
+So, when you compliment them, do not expect them to say thanks for your good comments.

 You praise them so that they become pliable.
 Once you have their egos boosted, you can get them to do what you want from them.